kvasdopil/ui-gen/docs/MEMORY.md

     - Clicking on overlay highlights starts arrow creation (calls `onOverlayClick`)
     - Screen drag handler checks for overlay clicks and skips dragging if click is on overlay
     - Prevents screen dragging when clicking on touchable elements - allows link creation instead
+    - **Tooltip on Hover**: Each overlay div has a `title` attribute set to the `touchableId`, showing a native browser tooltip when hovering over highlighted touchables
   - **Arrow Creation**: Arrow drawing from touchable overlays
     - `handleOverlayClick` sets `arrowLine` state and `isMouseDownRef.current = true` to enable mouse move tracking
     - Global window event listeners (`mousemove`, `mouseup`) attached when `arrowLine` exists to continue drawing even when mouse leaves viewport